 Residential Sound Insulation Program

 The Reno-Tahoe Airport Authority is committed to being a good neighbor to the surrounding community.
-The residential sound insulation program is an outstanding example of the airport’s efforts to blend its operations with the community while maintaining a high quality of life for the airport’s neighbors.
+The residential sound insulation program, completed in 2014, is an outstanding example of the airport’s efforts to blend its operations with the community while maintaining a high quality of life for the airport’s neighbors.

-There are over 5,400 residential units north and south of the Reno-Tahoe International Airport eligible for the program with over 4,100 of these units having already been treated.
-To date, over $59 million has been spent insulating homes within the eligible area with an average design and construction cost per home of $15,000.
-There is no cost to the home owner.
+At the program's inception, in 1995, there were over 5,400 residential units north and south of the Reno-Tahoe International Airport eligible for the program.
+At the program's conclusion, over 5,100 (95%) of these units, with interested homeowners, had received noise mitigation construction improvements (primarily the replacement of existing windows and doors with acoustically rated products).
+Over $68 million was invested in insulating homes within the eligible area, with an average design and construction cost per home of $15,000.
+There was no cost to the home owner.

-To be eligible for the residential sound insulation program, the home must:
+To be eligible for the residential sound insulation program, the home must have been:

-- fall within the FAA-approved 65 decibel (dB) DNL (Day Night Average Level) Noise Exposure area identified in the Part 150 program, and
+- within the FAA-approved 65 decibel (dB) DNL (Day Night Average Level) Noise Exposure area (based on an annual average, e.g. 365 days a year, 24 hours a day) as identified in the Part 150 program, and

 Airport Noise Advisory Panel